 The induced technique generates two liquid-solid interfaces in the cell.
 A continuous liquid-solid interface that, as nearly as is practical, encloses the sensor of the SPRT being calibrated.
 Another liquid-solid interface is formed on the wall of the graphite crucible.
 In such a situation, the outer interface advances slowly as the liquid continues to solidify.
 Ideally this generates a shell that continues to be of uniform thickness completely surrounding the liquid, which itself surrounds the inner liquid-solid interface that is adjacent to the thermometer well (Figure 4).
 The inner interface is essentially static except when a specific heat-extraction process takes place.
 For example, the insertion of a cool replacement thermometer.
-It is the temperature of the inner liquid-solid interface that is measured by the thermometer.
-Sometimes the inner liquid-solid interface is called the defining temperature interface.
+It is the temperature of the inner liquid-solid interface is called the defining temperature interface.